DyzLecticus/Zeesoft/V5.0/ZDK/README.md

 This test shows how to use a *ScalarEncoder* to generate scalar SDRs.
 A *ScalarEncoderConfig* can be used to configure the *ScalarEncoder* before initialization.

-All *SDRProcessor* instances implement the same pattern/life cycle to ensure the processing is done using multiple threads.
-Please note that bare *SDRProcessor* instances are not thread safe beyond the specified life cycle.

 Configurable properties;
  * *sizeX*, *sizeY*; Encoded output SDR dimensions.
  * *onBits*; The number of on bits in the encoded output.
  * *minValue*, *maxValue*; The value range this encoder will encode.
  * *periodic*; Indicates the encoder should wrap the on bits over the value range.

+All *SDRProcessor* instances implement the same pattern/life cycle to ensure the processing is done using multiple threads.
+Bare *SDRProcessor* instances are not thread safe beyond the specified life cycle.
+Use the *ProcessorFactory* for thread safe *Processor* instantiation and interaction.

 **Example implementation**
 ~~~~